hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ---

 <!-- note
-CJS can omit `.js`, `.node`, `.json` extensions and the filename "index".
+CJS can omit `.js`, `.node`, `.json` extensions / and the filename "index".
-However, ESM doesn't have this specification, so we also make this CJS specification unavailable in ESM by default.
+However, ESM doesn't have this specification, so we also make this CJS specification / unavailable in ESM by default.
 So, we prepared `--es-module-specifier-resolution` flag.
 This flag has `explicit` and `node` options, and the default is `explicit`.
-I think that most of the existing code written in ESM has omitted the extension and `index`.
+I think / most of the existing code written in ESM / has omitted the extension and `index`.
 Then, please use `node` option.
 -->

 ## Explicit filenames